wahani/modules/README.md

 # Modules Outside of Package Development

-## General Behviour
+## General Behaviour

 The key idea of this package is to provide a unit which is self contained, i.e. has it's own scope.
 The main and most reliable infrastructure for such organizational units of source code in the R ecosystem is a package.
-Compared to a pacakge modules can be considered ad-hoc, but - in the sense of an R-package - self contained.
+Compared to a package modules can be considered ad hoc, but - in the sense of an R-package - self contained.

 There are two use cases.
-First when you use modules to devolop scripts, which is subject of this section.
+First when you use modules to develop scripts, which is subject of this section.
 And then inside of packages where the scope is a bit different by default.
-Outside of packages modules know only of the base environment, i.e. the search path ends there.
-Also they are allways represented as a list inside R.
+Outside of packages modules know only of the base environment, i.e. within a module the base environment is the the only *package* on the search path.
+Also they are always represented as a list inside R. Thus they can be trated as bags of functions.

 ```r